leftfield-geospatial/geedim/docs/getting_started/cli.rst

 |download|_ exports images to GeoTIFF files.
 Input images can be piped from previous commands or provided with :option:`--id <geedim-download --id>`.
 All input images are piped out for use by subsequent commands.

-The export pixel grid, bounds and data type are defined automatically based on the first input image by default.
-User pixel grid and bounds can be supplied with :option:`--crs <geedim-download --crs>`, :option:`--bbox <geedim-download --bbox>` / :option:`--region <geedim-download --region>` and :option:`--scale <geedim-download --scale>` / :option:`--shape <geedim-download --shape>`; or :option:`--crs <geedim-download --crs>`, :option:`--crs-transform  <geedim-download --crs-transform >` and :option:`--shape <geedim-download --shape>`.
+The export projection, bounds and data type are defined automatically based on the first input image by default.
+User projection and bounds can be supplied with :option:`--crs <geedim-download --crs>`, :option:`--bbox <geedim-download --bbox>` / :option:`--region <geedim-download --region>` and :option:`--scale <geedim-download --scale>` / :option:`--shape <geedim-download --shape>`; or :option:`--crs <geedim-download --crs>`, :option:`--crs-transform  <geedim-download --crs-transform >` and :option:`--shape <geedim-download --shape>`.
 The data type can be modified with :option:`--dtype  <geedim-download --dtype>`.
 E.g.:

 .. code-block::